 There may be family members who are willing and able to lend you the money, or offer you a part time job.

-How dental coverage works in different countries – from our message boards
+Free dental events and help in the US – from our message boards